-The Tender Offer Agreement provides that the Tender Offeror will commence the Tender Offer subject to the Conditions Precedent (the conditions precedent to the commencement of the Tender

-Offeror described in the preamble (Note 1)) being satisfied or waived (limited to waivers permitted by laws and regulations, and waiver of Conditions Precedent (1), (2) (limited to the Supporting Opinion and Supporting Report) and (8) will require the consent of the Company) within 10 business days from the date on which the Conditions Precedent is satisfied or waived, on a date separately agreed upon by the parties to the Tender Offer Agreement.
+The Tender Offer Agreement provides that the Tender Offeror will commence the Tender Offer subject to the Conditions Precedent (the conditions precedent to the commencement of the Tender Offeror described in "(1) Details of the Opinion" in "3.
+Details of, and Grounds and Reasons for, the Opinion on the Tender Offer" above) being satisfied or waived (limited to waivers permitted by laws and regulations, and waiver of Conditions Precedent (1), (2) (limited to the Supporting Opinion and Supporting Report) and (8) will require the consent of the Company) within 10 business days from the date on which the Conditions Precedent is satisfied or waived, on a date separately agreed upon by the parties to the Tender Offer Agreement.
+In addition, on July 28, 2025, the Tender Offeror, the Tender Offeror Parent Company and the KKR Fund reached an agreement with the Company to waive the requirement to obtain the Clearance for the Unobtained Clearance, which is part of Condition Precedent (8).